-Lie on your stomach with the arms and legs stretched out.
-Raise one arm and the opposite leg, holding them in this position for 3 seconds.
-Lower them to the ground, repeating the same movement with the other limbs.
-A series of 10, performed twice per day is sufficient to promote the exchange of fluids in the spinal discs.
+- Extensions.
+Lie on your stomach, with your arms and legs stretched out.
+Raise one arm and the opposite leg together, holding them in this position for a few seconds.
+Lower them to the ground and repeat with the other side.
+A series of 10, twice a day is sufficient to promote the exchange of fluids in the spinal discs.

-Lie on your back with your hands behind the head; alternatively you can place a pillow under your neck.
-While tightening the abdominal muscles, you should try to raise one leg a few inches above the ground.
-Hold the leg in this position for 2 to 5 seconds and then release it to the ground.
-Raise the other leg in the same manner.
+- Leg Raises.
+Lie on your back with your hands behind the head.
+While tightening the abdominal muscles, try to raise one leg a few inches above the ground.
+Hold the leg here for 2 to 5 seconds and then release it to the ground.
+Repeat on the other leg in the same manner.

 Stretching is usually recommended to alleviate sciatic pain.
 Stretches are designed to target muscles that cause pain when they are tight and inflexible.